isomerpages/moe-yishunsec/_the-yss-experience/DSA to Yishun Secondary.md

 **Pop Music Performance and Music Creation**

-* Music Production and Song Writing Workshop with professional music producer.
+* Music Production and Song Writing Workshop with professional music producer
 * Performances within and outside of school
 * Performance at YSS Arts Extravaganza
 * Participation in local music festivals and competitions